 If there is a disagreement in terms of paternity, the court may order DNA testing.
-If the paternity test is court-ordered, neither the mother nor presumed father can refuse testing.
+If the paternity test is court-ordered, neither the mother nor the presumed father can refuse to test.

 Is It Illegal to Refuse a Court-Ordered Paternity Test?